 App sitemap, wireframes, user flow, design assets, and more.

 Logo refresh and updated palettes.

 As a volunteer myself, I had to take a step back and just observe how people tour the house.
 Prototyping with Adobe XD and After Effects was a struggle at first, but I powered through.
-A huge thank you to the museum staff, volunteers, and visitors who expressed enthusiasm for this project.
+A huge thank you to the museum staff and volunteers who expressed enthusiasm for this project.